- What Is Glutamine?

 Boosting Muscle Recovery and Performance

 Glutamine is one of the most common amino acids in the body, especially in muscular tissues.
-It supports a number of processes that are crucial for muscle healing and performance:
+It supports several processes that are crucial for muscle healing and performance:

 -